alagunto/dream/commands/dream.md

 **Arguments:** $ARGUMENTS

 Parse arguments flexibly:
-- If starts or ends with a positive integer of reasonable length, use it as turn count (default: 8)
+- If starts or ends with a number that looks like a max turns count (or even named directly to be one), use it as such (default: 8)
-- Everything else is the subject
+- Everything else, stripped from framing, is the subject

-Examples: `/dream my project 5` or `/dream 5 my project` both work.
+Examples: `/dream about my project for 5` or `/dream 5 my project` both work.

 ## Your State During the Dream